-- a.
-The Lake County Director of Human Resources, or his or her designee, shall be the Ethics Advisor for Lake County. - b.
-The Ethics Advisor shall have the following duties: - To provide guidance to the officers and employees of Lake County concerning the interpretation of and compliance with the provisions of this Ordinance and State ethics laws. - ii.
-To conduct research in the field of governmental ethics and to assist with the development of educational programs as deemed necessary to affect the intent of this Ordinance. - iii.
-To develop and provide training on this Ordinance for officers and employees. - iv.
-To perform such other duties as may be delegated by the County Board as deemed necessary to affect the intent of this Ordinance.
+- Section 6-1.
+The Lake County Director of Human Resources, or his or her designee, shall be the Ethics Advisor for Lake County. - Section 6-2.
+The Ethics Advisor shall have the following duties: - 1) To provide guidance to the officers and employees of Lake County concerning the interpretation of and compliance with the provisions of this Ordinance and State ethics laws. - 2) To conduct research in the field of governmental ethics and to assist with the development of educational programs as deemed necessary to affect the intent of this Ordinance. - 3) To develop and provide training on this Ordinance for officers and employees. - 4) To perform such other duties as may be delegated by the County Board as deemed necessary to affect the intent of this Ordinance.